Blog

 Dade County, Georgia is in USDA Hardiness Zone 7b.
 The average last spring frost is April 1 and first fall frost is October 31.

-Dade County County sits in USDA Zone 7b.
+Dade County sits in USDA Zone 7b.
 Celosia grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Celosia grow in Dade County County's climate?
+Can Celosia grow in Dade County's climate?

 🌱